Frequently asked question (FAQ)

 What should I expect to see in terms of performance improvement after I connect and run my validator on DoubleZero?

-- For testnet-beta, you should see reduced jitter when communicating with other validators on testnet-beta.
+- For testnet, you should see reduced jitter when communicating with other validators on testnet.
 For mainnet-beta, when you communicate with other users on DoubleZero, you should see reduced jitter and latency, and a reduction in duplicate UDP packets.

-Can I connect to DoubleZero without running your software?
+Can I connect to DoubleZero without running the DoubleZero software?

 - No, not yet.
-If there are use cases in mind where you’d like to connect to DoubleZero without our software package please reach out to us.
-We do expect alternative DoubleZero clients will be built.
+If there are use cases in mind where you’d like to connect to DoubleZero without the DoubleZero software package please reach out to Discord.
+It is possible that alternative DoubleZero clients will be built.

-Is anybody already running a Solana mainnet-beta validator on the DoubleZero testnet-beta?
+Is anybody already running a Solana mainnet-beta validator on the DoubleZero testnet?

-- Yes, there are four mainnet-beta validators running on DZ testnet-beta that were created by Malbec Labs and our network contributors for testing purposes leading up to our testnet-beta launch.
+- Yes, there are multiple mainnet-beta validators running on DZ testnet.
+Some were created by Malbec Labs and our network contributors for testing purposes leading up to our testnet launch, and others are run by third-parties that want to benefit from the DoubleZero network.

-What are the reliability guarantees of DoubleZero testnet-beta?
+What are the reliability guarantees of DoubleZero testnet?

-Does running a DoubleZero device require special hardware?
+Does a contributor running a DoubleZero device require special hardware?

-- Running a DoubleZerodevice device requires connecting physical Arista devices built to spec (bare metal servers will not work) to a point-point circuit such as a wavelength service, an L2 extension or an L3 packet service.
+- Yes.
+Being a network contributor is more than merely passing along data.
+Running a DoubleZero device requires connecting physical Arista devices that are publicly available (vanilla bare metal servers will not work) to a point-to-point circuit such as a wavelength service, or an L2 extension.
 It can use existing network capacity, or the network contributor can light up dark fiber as a wavelength service and contribute it to the protocol.

 GRE has 24 bytes of overhead.
 Does that cause packet fragmentation if we still target an MTU size of 1232 bytes?